 County Phased Reopening

-As a part of the full phase two reopening, residents are still encouraged to exercise caution and use good judgment to keep themselves and others safe.
-It is important to continue to wash your hands frequently, practice physical distancing, and wear a face-covering in all stores, on public transportation, and in outdoor public spaces where it is difficult to maintain physical distancing (at least 6 feet of distance between yourself and others) and wear a face covering in all indoor and outdoor public locations as well as on public transportation.
+As a part of the updated phase two reopening, residents are still encouraged to exercise caution and use good judgment to keep themselves and others safe.
+It is important to continue to wash your hands frequently, practice physical distancing (at least 6 feet of distance between yourself and others) and wear a face covering in all indoor and outdoor public locations as well as on public transportation.